CDPHE-bioinformatics/ncbi-cluster-tracker/README.md

 > ⚠️ This tool is in early stages of development

 ncbi-cluster-tracker is a tool for creating static, shareable HTML reports for tracking SNP clusters within the [NCBI Pathogen Detection](https://www.ncbi.nlm.nih.gov/pathogens/) system.
 Given an input sample sheet CSV containing BioSample IDs for isolates of interest (referred to as "internal isolates"), the tool will create a report with a high-level overview of all of the clusters associated with these isolates.
-For each cluster the output report will link to the corresponding NCBI Pathogen Detection tree  along with additional visualizations, such as a SNP distance matrix heatmaps.
+For each cluster the output report will link to the corresponding NCBI Pathogen Detection tree and will display addition visualizations such as a pairwise SNP distance matrix heatmap.
 Any additional metadata or alternate IDs provided in the sample sheet will be used to further annotate the internal isolates within the report.

 ### Clusters tab
 The Clusters tab contains a table of clusters and their isolate counts.
 Columns in the table can be sorted and filtered.
 Below the table is a Gantt chart showing the timeline of when the first isolate appeared in each cluster and when the most recent isolate was added.